This post contains affiliate links. Please see our disclosure policy.

 Step 1: Make Strawberry Compote.
 Cook strawberries, sugar, and a little corn starch and water together in a saucepan.
 Stir in a bit of lemon juice, lemon zest, and vanilla extract.
 Let cool while you make the pancakes.

-Step 3: Stir in dry ingredients.
+Step 3: Add Dry Ingredients.
 Gently stir in the dry ingredients – flour, salt, baking powder, a pinch of sugar, and cinnamon.
 A lumpy batter is what we want here, so don’t over mix.

 Expert Success Tips: